-- 1. The Acheson Industrial ASP area is designated as predominantly an industrial/commercial area.
+- 1. The Acheson Industrial ASP area is designated as predominantly industrial/commercial area.
 The main concentration of this land use type will be in the northern half of the plan area, with development staged in sequence with the implementation of water and sewer servicing.
 The total area designated for industrial/commercial development has been reduced from the almost 100 per cent to approximately 70 per cent of the entire area. - 2.
-The rationale for continued industrial/commercial development includes consideration of the following factors: - access to major transportation routes; - · serviceability by major piped services; - · compatibility with adjacent land uses; - reasonable expectation of development given current and future market conditions; and - avoidance of high quality agricultural lands. - 3.
+The rationale for continued industrial/commercial development includes consideration of the following factors: - access to major transportation routes; - serviceability by major piped services; - compatibility with adjacent land uses: - reasonable expectation of development given current and future market conditions; and - avoidance of high quality agricultural lands. - 3.
 The boundary of the industrial/commercial designation will be a minimum of 200 metres from the Osborne Acres subdivision.
 The intervening area is given a designation of 'Open Area/Agricultural' in order to provide adequate noise attenuation and visual screening. - 4.
 Existing residential developments within the designated industrial/commercial area may continue as non-conforming uses.
-However, no re-districting, subdivision or development permit which will increase permanent residency or residential densities will be permitted within the designated industrial/commercial area, in order to protect the existing and potential industrial/commercial land base.
+However, no re-districting, subdivision or development permit which will increase permanent residency or residential densities will be permitted within the designated industrial/commercial area, in order to protect the existing and potential industrial/commercial land base. - Bylaw 47-01 Notwithstanding the foregoing, two Single Detached Dwellings may be considered as a discretionary use on Lot 11, Plan 3632 RS, Pt.
+NW 8-53-26-W4M

-5. All proposals for subdivision outside the built-up Sherwin-Ellis Industrial area will require, that the proponent submits a detailed outline plan for the balance of the quarter section, or portion of the quarter section deemed adequate by Parkland County.

-Outline plans shall have regard for the integration of the proposed subdivision into the surrounding land use and transportation pattern and shall show proposed lots and proposed road rights-of-way.
-The proposal shall also address the proposed servicing for the proposed outline plan area and requirements for municipal reserve and/or the disposition of any natural areas.

-6. Industrial/commercial development on individual parcels of land with independent servicing systems will not be permitted in any stage, in order to maximize the use of existing and potential servicing systems.
+- 5. All proposals for subdivision outside the built-up Sherwin-Ellis Industrial area will require, that the proponent submits a detailed outline plan for the balance of the quarter section, or portion of the quarter section deemed adequate by Parkland County. - Outline plans shall have regard for the integration of the proposed subdivision into the surrounding land use and transportation pattern and shall show proposed lots and proposed road rights-of-way.
+The proposal shall also address the proposed servicing for the proposed outline plan area and requirements for municipal reserve and/or the disposition of any natural areas. - 6.
+Industrial/commercial development on individual parcels of land with independent servicing systems will not be permitted in any stage, in order to maximize the use of existing and potential servicing systems. - Bylaw 2009-11 Notwithstanding the foregoing, an existing automotive service and repair business on Block 1, Plan 902 2511, Pt.
+NE 35-52-26-W4M may be serviced with private sanitary sewer servicing.